all24/api-documentation/source/index.html.md

 }
 ```

-Retrieves the all the location with timestamp that this order went through.
+Retrieves all the locations with timestamp that this order went through.

 ### HTTP Request